Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/06-semantic-markup/page-07.md

 The first use of a new term in a document usually warrants a **definition** tag, `<dfn>`.

 The nearest parent of the `<dfn>` tag must also contain the definition/explanation for the term inside the definition tag.
-Definition tags can also be linked to a related list of terms elsewhere on the page or site.
+Definition tags also link to a related list of terms elsewhere on the page or site.

 <div class="code-heading">